 While Kolmanskop is a tourist attraction, it is not managed in a way most people would expect.
 People may enter almost all of the buildings regardless of the varying states of extreme disrepair.
 Floors, walls or ceilings could collapse at any time so you do need to use care and common sense when exploring.
 Some buildings will require you crawl through small spaces or even windows to enter so watch out for nails, broken glass and sharp metal.

-The area also has populations of wild brown hyena and many snakes so be on the lookout for wildlife, especially when there on your own.
+The area also has populations of wild brown hyena and many snakes so be on the lookout for wildlife, especially when you are there on your own.

 Getting to Kolmanskop.